09priyanshee/celestial-object-classification/README.md

+# Celestial Object Classification: Stars, Quasars, and Galaxies

-# Astronomical Data Analysis and ML Model Optimization
+## Astronomical Data Analysis and ML Model Optimization

 ## Project Overview
 This project aims to analyze astronomical data to predict outcomes using various machine learning models.
 It includes essential tasks such as: